 The Oranda Goldfish is a type of Goldfish, belonging to the Carp family.
 The main distinguishing feature that distinguishes this fish from the common Goldfish is the hood, which is present on the Oranda fish head.
-This head growth is also termed as “wen”, and it sometimes covers the whole head except the mouth.
-These fish have grown popular among the fish hobbyists due to their unique head growth and vibrant colorful body
+This head growth is also termed “wen”, and it sometimes covers the whole head except the mouth.
+These fish have grown popular among fish hobbyists due to their unique head growth and vibrant colorful body.

 The Oranda Goldfish grows up to 8 to 12 inches in body length.
 They have an egg-shaped wide body that can be seen in varieties of color combinations like red and white, white and black, white and red, plain black, bronze, chocolate, blue and calico.
 They possess a metallic or matte textured scales.
 At birth, these fish have normal heads, but after 6 months the head starts to bulge.
 In a young juvenile, it takes about 2 years for the full growth of the hood.
 Sometimes this hood grows very large, covering the goldfish’s eyes.
 This hinders the eyesight, and sometimes causes blindness.
 This part is very sensitive and needs extra care or it may be affected by bacterial infections.
 This species possesses paired fins except the dorsal fins.
 The Oranda’s split caudal fins are long flowing, beautiful tail fins that fans when the fish stops swimming.

 The Oranda Goldfish is found in many types that have some similar features and a few differences.
 Some of the types areas given below:

 This unique type is just a color variation of the regular Oranda Goldfish.
 They can be distinguished from the others by their stunning black and white color combination.
 The other amazing feature of the Panda Oranda Goldfish is its veiled long tail.
 These special features have entitled this fish to be the representative of the Goldfish species of China.